carldata/tsengine/README.md

 This language is intended for use cases like:

  * Add script to convert units in Time Series during data exports
- * Build custom report which will be run every 24h
+ * Build script for custom report which will be run every 24h

 Example of unit converter: